insight-platform/Savant/docs/source/main_concepts/adapters.rst

 =================

 We call an adapter an independent process that either reads (source adapter) or writes (sink adapter) data from/to some location, thus decoupling input/output operations from the main processing.
+All adapters are implemented as Docker images, and Python scripts have been developed to simplify the process of running and using source and sink adapters.

 A savant module is able to interface with any number of both source and sink adapters at the same time by using ZeroMQ sockets.